PaaS-datascience/dataiku-tools/README.md

     kubectl create secret generic kubeconfig-secret --from-file=config -n dataiku

+You must also create a secret to access to the container registry:

+    kubectl -n dataiku create secret docker-registry container-registry-secret  --docker-server ${DOCKER_REGISTRY} --docker-username=${DOCKER_USER} --docker-password=${DOCKER_PASSWORD}

 ##### Build design node kubernetes image

 With `DSS_VERSION`set to be dss version to be build (e.g. 13.4.0):